-We spent approximately \$235,000 in 2013 and \$15,000 in 2012 on research and development.
-On January 25th, 2014 the Company filed a non-provisional PCT Application No. PCT/US2014/013081 claiming priority from the U.S. Provisional Patent Application, number 61756763 which was filed one year earlier on January 25th, 2013.
-The PCT makes it possible to seek patent protection for an invention simultaneously in each of 148 countries, including the United States, by filing this "international" patent application instead of filing several separate national or regional patent applications.
+We spent approximately \$394,000 in 2014 and \$235,000 in 2013 on research and development.
+On January 25, 2014 the Company filed a non-provisional PCT Application No. PCT/US2014/013081 claiming priority from the U.S. Provisional Patent Application, number 61756763 which was filed one year earlier on January 25, 2013.
+The Patent Cooperation Treaty ("PCT") allows an applicant to file a single patent application to seek patent protection for an invention simultaneously in each of the 148 member countries of the PCT, including the United States.
+By filing this single "international" patent application through the PCT system, it is easier and more cost effective than filing separate applications directly with each national or regional patent office in the various countries in which patent protection is desired.

-Our PCT patent application is for an enhanced model of the surgical fluid waste management system that has embodiments, based on our patent attorney's recommendations, that are patentable over all prior art and will not infringe on any existing patents.
-This PCT Application adds features that are novel and non-obvious over all the Company's previously filed applications.
-A feature claimed in the Patent is the ability to maintain continuous suction to the surgical field while simultaneously measuring, recording and evacuating fluid to the facilities sewer drainage system.
-This provides for continuous operation of the STREAMWAY System unit in suctioning waste fluids, which means that the unit does not have to be shut off or paused during a surgical operation, for example, to empty a fluid collection container or otherwise dispose of the collected fluid.
-We believe that this continuous operation and unlimited capacity feature provides us with a significant competitive advantage, particularly on large fluid generating procedures.
-All competing products, except for MD Technologies, have a finite fluid collection capacity necessitating that the device be emptied when capacity is reached during the surgical procedure.
-In the case of MD Technologies their system has an unlimited capacity but the process is not continuous because they have to interrupt the process to manually switch over to a new container and drain the original container in order to have it ready for use when the second container is full.
+Our PCT patent application is for an enhanced model of the surgical fluid waste management system.
+We utilize this enhanced technology in the updated version of the STREAMWAY FMS unit we began selling in the first quarter of 2014.
+We obtained a favorable International Search Report from the PCT searching authority indicating that the claims in our PCT application are patentable (i.e., novel and non-obvious) over the cited prior art.
+A feature claimed in the PCT application is the ability to maintain continuous suction to the surgical field while simultaneously measuring, recording and evacuating fluid to the facilities sewer drainage system.
+This provides for continuous operation of the STREAMWAY FMS unit in suctioning waste fluids, which means that suction is not interrupted during a surgical operation, for example, to empty a fluid collection container or otherwise dispose of the collected fluid.
+We believe that this continuous operating products, except certain models of MD Technologies, have a finite fluid collection capacity necessitating that dedice be emptied when capacity is reached during the surgical procedure.
+In the case of MD Technologies while some of their models may have an unlimited capacity the process is not truly continuous like the Company's system because it requires switching the vacuum containers when one becomes full.
+For example, when the first container is drained.
+When the second container becomes full, the vacuum is again switched back to the first container to collect fluid while the switching of the vacuum between containers is automated in certain MD Technology models, the automated switching is still believed to result in brief interruptions or reductions in suction during the surgical procedure.